-Select a start year and end year from the date slider below to see a graph of annual Mean Sea Level (MSL) and it's associated annual rate of change.
-If a end year in the future is selected, i.e. beyond which there is available observed data, then the linear (black line) and polynomial (purple line) trendline based on the selected observed data, will each show an estimate of MSL from the year which the observed data ends up to the year selected by the user.
+Select a start year and end year from the date slider below to see a chart of annual Mean Sea Level (MSL) for the selected period.
+If a end year in the future is selected, i.e. beyond which there is available observed data, then a linear (black line) and polynomial (purple line) trendline based on the selected observed data, will each show an estimate of MSL from the year which observed data ends up to the end year selected by the user.
 All values in the chart are Relative Sea Level (RSL), i.e. are not corrected for Vertical Land Movement (VLM).

-The average annual rate of Relative Sea Level (RSL) change for Wellington between and is approximately mm per year with a Standard Error of +/- mm per year.
+The mean annual rate of Relative Sea Level (RSL) change for Wellington between and is approximately mm per year with a Standard Error of +/- mm per year.

-Data represented by the blue line in the above graph is the observed annual Mean Sea Level for the selected period at Wellington.
-This is given as a height above the pre-1945 Chart Datum.
-The black line is the linear trendline for the selected period and indicates the overall direction of the data.
-It's gradient is the average annual rate of MSL change and is shown in the legend at the top right hand corner of the graph in the form of the straight line equation 'y = mx + c'.
-The purple line is the corresponding quadratic or second degree polynomial trendline for the selected period who's equation is also shown in the legend at the top of the chart.
+The blue line in the above chart is the annual observed Relative MSL for the selected period at Wellington.
+This is given as a height above the pre-1945 Chart Datum (mm).
+The intersecting black line is the linear trendline for the selected period.
+It's gradient is the average annual rate of MSL change who's equation is shown in the legend at the top of the chart.
+The intersecting purple line is the corresponding quadratic or second degree polynomial trendline for the selected period who's equation is also shown in the legend at the top of the chart.
 Hover over each trendline's equation to see it's coefficient of determination R2 value in the tooltip.

-Hover over the blue line showing annual observed Relative MSL to see individual annual MSL values in the tooltip with values corresponding to +/- one standard deviation given alongside in brackets.
+Hover above the blue line showing annual observed Relative MSL to see individual annual MSL values in the tooltip with values corresponding to +/- one standard deviation given alongside in brackets.